mike-ward/mike-ward.github.io/_posts/2010-11-03-themes-for-tweetz-3-1you-can-help.md

 ---
 layout: post
-title:  Themes for Tweetz 3.1–You can help
+title: 'Themes for Tweetz 3.1–You can help'
 ---
 I’ve received lots about half a dozen translations for [tweetz](/tweetz) to date.
 Thanks to everyone who helped.
 I’ve included the translations in this updated version.
 Localizations include German, Spanish, Portuguese (BR), Japanese, Swedish, and Turkish.
 I missed a couple of strings in the original locale.js file.
 If you see a non-localized string, send me a translation.
 And of course, other languages are certainly welcome.
 For non-Latin languages, UTF-8 encoding is required.